View across a London residential district showing a mix of Victorian terraces, mansion blocks, and converted flats stretching to the horizon.

 That is not a conspiracy.
 It is the business model.
 Property portals make their money from agents who list with them.
 Agents make their money from completed transactions.
 Developers make their money from new-build sales.
 Every single source you are likely to read while researching has a commercial reason to send you forward, not to send you somewhere else, and certainly not to send you home to think.

 So I sat down with the public data that nobody on that list has a reason to look at carefully, and I went through it line by line.
+This piece is what I found.
+By the end of it, you'll have something useful to take into your next viewing, not just three things to worry about.

 How PAL pays for itself